How Student Loan Consolidation Works

 You can refinance both federal and private student loans with a private lender.
 Before you take the first offer you see, though, it's important to take your time to set yourself up for the best deal possible:

 - Check your credit score.
-You can check your Experian credit score for free, and if it's not in the good to excellent range, explore cosigner options or consider working to improve credit before applying.
+Register with Experian to get free access to your FICO® ScoreΘ.
+If it's not in the good to excellent range—generally a score of 670 or above—explore cosigner options or consider working to improve your credit before applying.

 - Compare rates.
 Many lenders offer the opportunity to prequalify for refinancing on their websites.
 They'll perform a soft inquiry, which won't affect your credit scores, and you can compare likely rates from multiple lenders before submitting a full application.

 - Gather necessary documents.
 Once you've chosen a lender you'd like to work with, collect the documents you'll typically need to submit with your application.
-These can include pay stubs, tax forms like your federal W-2 form and a payoff statement telling your new lender how much of your current loan balance it will need to pay off.
+These can include pay stubs, tax forms like your federal W-2 form, a photo ID and a payoff statement telling your new lender how much of your current loan balance it will need to pay off.

 - Submit your application and accept the terms.
 You'll typically apply online through the lender's website.
-The initial underwriting process may take a couple of days, though it may be a few more days if you need to provide additional documents.
+The initial underwriting process may take a couple of days, though it may take longer if you need to provide additional documents.
 And if you have a cosigner, it can take even longer.
 Once you receive approval and a final offer, review the terms and sign the agreement electronically.

 - Keep making regular loan payments.
 During the refinancing process, continue paying your previous loans until your new lender confirms you can stop.
 That will help you avoid inadvertently missing a payment, which could hurt your credit score.
 You'll now make one payment per month to your new lender.